loiccoyle/tinyticker/README.md

 Once the web app is running, head over to `http://tinyticker.local` to configure it.

-> Note: the Raspberry Pi zero isn't very fast so be patient :)
+> The RPi zero isn't very fast, so be patient :)